danpaul81/idsreplay/README.md

 The current version parses rules from the [Open Emerging Threats Ruleset](https://rules.emergingthreats.net/open/suricata-4.0/) and replays randomly some of the basic http rules (~300)

+If you want to replay a pre-defined set of SID you can pass them using the --sidlist parameter (within the IDSREPLAYOPTS environment variable when using the container images or define them in the deployment options when using the ova files.

 ## 1) How to run?